opengisci/dsad/_posts/2025-01-07-git-markdown.md

 - Copy your notes (hopefully in R script format) from lecture into the `scripts` folder
 - **Commit** and **Push** the changes
 - Return to the lab computer and **Pull** the changes into the lab computer

+## Advice for Git(hub)

+- Always **pull** changes before beginning work
+- Use our [GitHub Discussions](https://github.com/opengisci/dsad_forum/discussions) to share questions and solutions
+- Avoid large files over `100mb`
+- Git tracks changes line-by-line and Markdown compiles lines into paragraphs, so write one sentence per line and use short lines of code
+- Commit and push *incremental* changes, keeping in mind you can "undo" one commit at a time.

 ## RMarkdown